SfS-unsupervisedCL/project-sound-correspondences/README.md

   - [rpart](https://cran.r-project.org/web/packages/rpart/rpart.pdf)
   - [party](https://cran.r-project.org/web/packages/party/party.pdf)

 We chose the sklearn package since it allowed for the easiest integration with our other python code.
-Unfortunately, none of these decision tree classifier packages allow for rule ectraction, so we implemented that by hand.
+Unfortunately, none of these decision tree classifier packages allow for rule extraction, so we implemented that by hand.

 ## Project members